Advice on, and support for, proceedings of the Senate and its committees.

 The Procedural Information Bulletin is produced after each sitting period and other procedural resources are updated and augmented as required.

-The Procedural Information Bulletin was produced on time after sitting periods and estimates hearings.
+The Procedural Information Bulletin was produced promptly after sitting periods and estimates hearings.

 Advice and information

 Performance indicators for provision of advice focus on timeliness and accuracy.
-Senators and other recipients of advice on powers, privileges and proceedings continued to acknowledge its value, and it was invariably provided in time to meet the purposes for which it was sought.
+Senators and other recipients of advice continued to acknowledge its accuracy and value, and it was invariably provided in time to meet the purposes for which it was sought.
 Most advice is provided on a confidential basis and any decision whether to release it, and on what basis, is for the recipient to make.
 On numerous occasions during the year, recipients of advice published it as a contribution to public debate, at the same time subjecting it to public scrutiny.
-When committees seek the Clerk's advice it is almost always for the purpose of publishing it, to show the basis on which committees may have taken particular decisions or reached particular conclusions.
-The likelihood of publication ensures that advice is prepared to the highest standards and on the soundest possible basis.
+As this advice can inform the actions of senators, the Senate and its committee as well as public debate, all advice is prepared to the highest standards and on the soundest possible basis.

-Advice provided by the office was frequently tested during estimates hearings and in other Senate proceedings.
-None was found to be wanting, with senators seeking and relying on such advice throughout the year.
+Advice provided by the office was frequently tested during estimates hearings and in other Senate proceedings, with senators seeking and relying on such advice throughout the year.

-The Clerk produced issues of the Procedural Information Bulletin after each sitting period and each round of estimates hearings, covering all the major procedural developments and matters of procedural interest which arose, including editions covering the prorogation of the parliament for a new session in April 2016 and the dissolutions of the Houses in May 2016.
-Updates on procedural and administrative matters affecting senators were also published to the intranet site for senators and their staff, Senate Connect.
+The Clerk produced issues of the Procedural Information Bulletin after each sitting period and each round of estimates hearings, covering all the major procedural developments and matters of procedural interest which arose.
+Updates on procedural and administrative matters affecting senators were also published to an intranet site developed for senators and their staff, Senate Connect.

 The Clerk and Deputy Clerk prepared and presented sessions in the department's learning and development activities.
-Introductory briefings were also offered to four senators selected to fill vacancies in the representation of states arising during the year.
-The Clerk also made presentations on parliamentary privilege at external seminars, while the Deputy Clerk presented sessions on privilege and procedure to staff in the other parliamentary departments.
+They also presented at briefing sessions offered in August 2016 to those senators who had been newly elected.
+Introductory briefings were also offered to three senators selected to fill vacancies in the representation of states arising during the year.

-The office provides secretariat support to three Senate standing committees.
-During the year, advice and support was acknowledged as meeting the needs and timeframes of the committees and their members.
+The office provided secretariat support to three Senate standing committees.
+Advice and support was acknowledged as meeting the needs and timeframes of the committees and their members.

-The Clerk served as secretary to the Procedure Committee, which responds to references from the Senate or the President by evaluating, and recommending improvements to, Senate procedure.
+The Clerk of the Senate served as secretary to the Procedure Committee, which responds to references from the Senate or the President by evaluating, and recommending improvements to, Senate procedure.

 Committee of Privileges